-We prepare host granular monolayer of metallic cylinders by mixing small (diameter $d_1 = 4.00 \pm 0.05$ mm) and big ones ( $d_2 = 6.00 \pm 0.05$ mm) in order to avoid a regular stacking of the grains.
-Typical host granular packing is composed of roughly 4800 grains in an equal proportion in mass of the two types of cylinders, so that numbers of small and large cylinders are in proportion of 9 to 4.
+Two types of host granular systems were studied: monodisperse systems and bidisperse systems.
+We prepare a bidisperse host granular monolayer of metallic cylinders by mixing small (diameter $d_1 = 4.00 \pm 0.05$ mm) and big ones ($d_2 = 6.00 \pm 0.05$ mm) in order to avoid a regular stacking of the grains.
+A typical bidisperse host granular packing is composed of roughly 4800 grains in an equal proportion in mass of the two types of cylinders, so that the numbers of small and large cylinders are in proportion of 9 to 4.
+The cylinders of diameter $d_2 = 6.00 \pm 0.05$ mm were used to prepare monodisperse host packings containing about 4000 grains.

-The guest (percolating) grains are a cylinders of diameter $d_3 = 5.00 \pm 0.05$ mm, initially located in the long narrow channel with adjustable width (see, Fig. 1).
+The guest (percolating) grains are cylinders of diameter $d_3 = 5.00 \pm 0.05$ mm, initially located in the long narrow channel with adjustable width (see Fig. 1).
 The channel is positioned along the central axis of the glass container.
 The channel is always filled with two identical columns of guest grains.
 The columns of guest grains are closed at the bottom of the channel by a movable duraluminum piston.
-The piston is pushed upward in $d_3/4$ steps at a small driving velocity between 0.10 and 0.25 mm/s by stepping motor.
+The piston is pushed upward in $d_3/4$ steps at a small driving velocity between 0.10 and 0.25 mm/s by a stepping motor.
 The force that one needs to impose in order to move a metallic piston fluctuates remarkably, but unfortunately we cannot measure it.
-Due to this external force, the guest grains is moved through channel and penetrate from below into bulk of host particles.
-After the piston travels $d_3/4$ distance (step length), it stops and then we optically analyze the packing of percolating grains.
+Due to this external force, the guest grains are moved through channel and penetrate from below into bulk of host particles.
+After the piston travels a $d_3/4$ distance (step length), it stops and then we optically analyze the packing of percolating grains.
 The driving of piston is slow enough to provide that packing stays in the quasistatic regime.
-In dense quasistatic flows, grains are generally close to jammed state in which particles are in constant contact [26, 27].
+In dense quasistatic flows, grains are generally close to the jammed state in which particles are in constant contact [26,27].
 Note that the packing is left with an open free upper boundary, so that the pile equilibrium is due to the balance between cylinders weights, contact forces, and wall reactions.